 HR Staff Training Attorneys

 For comprehensive advice on creating effective human resources policies and procedures, contact the experienced legal team at McBrayer.
-With offices in Lexington, Louisville, Greenup and Ashland, and a government relations office in Frankfort, we serve clients throughout Kentucky and the United States.
+With law offices in Lexington and Louisville and a government relations practice in Frankfort, we serve clients throughout Kentucky and the United States.

 News & Insights